Updated: Aug 22, 2021

 Although I mentioned the hellebores in another post they need their own separate mention.

-A few years ago I was fortunate enough to meet the incomparable Barry Glick of Sunshine Farms in West Virginia and my original hellebores are seedlings from his breeding program.
+A few years ago I was fortunate enough to meet the incomparable Barry Glick of Sunshine Farms in West Virginia and my original hellebores are the result of his breeding program.
 They have now matured and are absolutely fantastic.
 Some are very near black and are especially amazing.

 Last year I added many new plants from Walters Gardens and these plants, although new, are producing a few flowers which are very impressive.